 Orientation

 Orientation defines a rotation from a parent coordinate frame to a child frame (i.e. this frame).
-By default, the rotation is specified in terms of a [3 x 3] direction cosine matrix.
-Other forms are supported by enumerating the TYPE attribute (if it exists).
+By default, the rotation is specified in terms of a [3 x 1] set of Euler angles.
+Other forms are supported by enumerating the class attribute (if it exists).

-Table 14 – Definition of Rotation Attributes
+Table 17 – Definition of orientation attributes